 Bonnie H. Cordon was born to Harold and Carol Hillam and was the third of seven children.
 She learned her work ethic growing up on the family’s 80-acre farm in Idaho Falls, Idaho.

-Sister Cordon met her husband, Derek, while they were both students at Brigham Young University.
-They were married in the Salt Lake Temple in April 1986 and are the parents of four children and have four grandsons.
-She loves spending time with her little grandsons.
+She met her husband, Derek, while they were both students at Brigham Young University.
+They were married in the Salt Lake Temple in April 1986 and are the parents of four children.
+She loves spending time with her grandchildren.

-Sister Cordon’s faith has carried her through her life.
+Her faith has carried her through her life.
 She served a full-time mission in the Portugal Lisbon Mission.
 Her Portuguese language skills came in handy when she served with her husband, Derek, as he presided over the Brazil Curitiba Mission from 2010 to 2013.
 She has also served in her ward (local congregation) and stake (diocese) Primary, Young Women and Relief Society organizations.
-Sister Cordon also taught early-morning seminary.
+She also taught early-morning seminary.